abondar/django-copyist/docs/source/quickstart.rst

         ),
     ...

-`field_copy_actions` is a dictionary that maps the field name to a `FieldCopyConfig` object.
+:py:attr:`.ModelCopyConfig.field_copy_actions` is a dictionary that maps the field name to a :py:class:`~.FieldCopyConfig` object.

-The `FieldCopyConfig` object defines how to copy the field.
+The :py:class:`~.FieldCopyConfig` object defines how to copy the field.
 In this case, we take the `name` and `address` fields from the input data.

-`TAKE_FROM_ORIGIN` is a shortcut for creating `FieldCopyConfig` with `CopyActions.TAKE_FROM_ORIGIN` action, which takes value for new object from original object.
+:py:attr:`~django_copyist.config.TAKE_FROM_ORIGIN` is a shortcut for creating :py:class:`~.FieldCopyConfig` with :py:attr:`~.CopyActions.TAKE_FROM_ORIGIN` action, which takes value for new object from original object.

 We also define how to copy the `projects` and `employees` fields.

-We use the `MakeCopy` action to copy the related objects.
+We use the :py:attr:`~.MakeCopy` action to copy the related objects.
-`MakeCopy` is a shortcut for creating `FieldCopyConfig` with `CopyActions.MAKE_COPY` action and reference to given model.
+:py:attr:`~.MakeCopy` is a shortcut for creating :py:class:`~.FieldCopyConfig` with :py:attr:`CopyActions.MAKE_COPY` action and reference to given model.
-Nested `MakeCopy` automatically propagate parent id to child object.
+Nested :py:attr:`~.MakeCopy` automatically propagate parent id to child object.

-3. We define `compound_copy_actions` for the `Company` model.
+3. We define :py:attr:`~.ModelCopyConfig.compound_copy_actions` for the `Company` model.

 .. code-block:: python